geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Yeah, yeah, yeah.
 The pointer has a size now.
 So that's valid.
-And if you want to know if the shape tracker is valid on that size, you can check real size of the shape tracker and see if it equals the pointer.
+And if you want to know if the ShapeTracker is valid on that size, you can check real size of the ShapeTracker and see if it equals the pointer.
 or if it's less than the pointer?

 **Qazalin** [[00:23:38](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1418)]